mjdargen/Magic-8-Ball/README.md

 * wiper to LCD VO pin (pin 3)
 \
 \
 **Switch:**
-A tilt ball switch works nicely to mimic an actual magic 8-ball, but any switch will do.
+* A tilt ball switch works nicely to mimic an actual magic 8-ball, but any switch will do.
 * Digital input 2
 * Configured as external interrupt
-* Connected with 10k resistor to GND
+* Pulled down with 10k resistor to GND
 * Other end of switch connected to 5V